The genus Cordyline includes 15 species of woody to semi-woody monocotyledonous flowering plants found in the western South Pacific north to India.

 Cordyline australis 'Sundance'

 This cultivar has deep green sword-like leaves that have a thin midrib stripe of pink and a pink leaf base.
 We originally received this plant in 1993 from Twyford Laboratories and have continued to grow it ever since.
 There has been some speculation that this plant is the same as Cordyline australis var veitchii, a plant described as early as 1902 in, L.H.
 Baily's 1902 edition of "Cyclopedia of American Horticulture".
 The description from this book of a plant having the "base of leaf and underside of midrib bright crimson" is very similar to that of 'Sundance'.
-The description above is based on our research and observations of this plant growing in our nursery and garden.
-We would appreciate hearing from anyone who has additional information or disagrees with what we have written.
+We grew this plant from 1993 until 2009 but are currently not growing this plant though we still have a large mature specimen in the garden.

 Cordyline australis 'Torbay Dazzler'

 Cordyline australis 'Torbay Dazzler' - Cordyline 'Torbay Dazzler' is a showy focal plant with an upright habit to 25 ft. tall.
 It is a palm-like, sub-tropical tree that grows erect until with some age it will fork to produce more heads.
 The green strap leaves have a strong cream variegation along the leaf margin.
 This plant came from Torbay Palm Farm from near Cornwall, England and was a Royal Horticultural Society Award of Garden Merit winner in 2004.
-San Marcos Growers first received its plants in 2003 and we continue to grow this great cultivar though it looks to be fairly similar and may be the same as Cordyline australis 'Albertii'.
+San Marcos Growers first received its plants in 2003 and we continue to grow this great cultivar though it looks to be fairly similar and may be the same as Cordyline australis 'Albertii', which we grew from 1992 until 1997.

 Cordyline australis 'Tobay Red' - See Cordyline australis 'Red Star

-Cordyline 'Design-a-line Burgundy' - A striking new tight clump forming Cordyline 3 feet tall by equal width with fine textured burgundy
+Cordyline 'Design-a-line Burgundy' - A strikingly beautiful tight clump forming Cordyline 3 feet tall by equal width with fine textured burgundy

 colored weeping foliage.
 As with Cordyline 'Jurred' this plant is a hybrid of the larger Grass Tree (Cordyline australis) and the smaller Cordyline banksii - early reports from New Zealand indicate that 'Design-a-line Burgundy' is faster growing and is more rigid in the pot.
 We have

 Cordyline Festival Grass™ ['Jurred'] PP14224 - This small Cordyline has vivid burgundy red leaves atop a slowly developing 2 to 3 foot tall by 1 1/2 inch wide stem.
 The 1/2 to 3/4 inch wide leaves are 2-3 feet long and emerge upright but become somewhat lax with age, arching over so the tips reach the ground.
 In summer appear the tiny pale lilac flowers, with a jasmine-like fragrance, held above the foliage on branched stems.
 Plant in full sun (along coast) to deep shade and water regularly.
 Plants in shade are a darker more purple color while sun grown plants have more red.
 Cordyline 'Jurred' was developed by Felix M. Jury and Mark C. Jury, in Taranaki, New Zealand.
 It is of hybrid origin with the seed parent thought to be a hybrid itself between Cordyline banksii and Cordyline australis 'Purple Tower' and the pollen parent being Cordyline pumilo.
-It was originally released in New Zealand in 1996 as Cordyline 'Red Fountain' but received US Plant Patent 14,224 in October 2003 using the name Cordyline 'Jurred' and is marketed in the US as Festival Grass, a trademarked name owned by Anthony Tesselaar Plants Pty Ltd. San Marcos Growers began growing this plant in 2005 - our plants are grown on from plants purchased from Monrovia Nursery.
+It was originally released in New Zealand in 1996 as Cordyline 'Red Fountain' but received US Plant Patent 14,224 in October 2003 using the name Cordyline 'Jurred' and is marketed in the US as Festival Grass, a trademarked name owned by Anthony Tesselaar Plants Pty Ltd. San Marcos Growers began growing this plant in 2005 - our plants were grown on from plants purchased from Monrovia Nursery.
+We grew it from 2005 until 2009 but are currently not growing this plant.

 Cordyline Renegade ['Tana'] PP18,605